sendsmaily/smaily-prestashop-module/userguide.md

 ## Installation
 1. You can get the **Smaily for Prestashop module** from Smaily's [GitHub repository](https://github.com/sendsmaily/smaily-prestashop-module/releases).

 2. Download the .zip file for the latest release.
-Extracted contents of the archive to a 'smailyforprestashop' folder.
+Extracted contents of the archive to a `smailyforprestashop` folder.

-3. Upload the 'smailyforprestashop' folder to your site's /modules/ directory.
+3. Upload the `smailyforprestashop` folder to your site's `/modules/` directory.

 4. Navigate to **Modules -> Module Catalog**.
-Search for 'smaily' and click **Install**.
+Search for "smaily" and click **Install**.

 ![Module install](assets/Install1.png)